SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 ## Opening Remarks

 First up is Peter Marks, Director of CBER, who introduced the general background information.
+Nothing terribly new, here:
-Nothing controversial here: expressions of thanks to the staff, and stuff like the fact that COVID-19 spans a spectrum from asymptomatic infection, to symptomatic, to hospitalization, to ventilation, to death.
-Also, there's some evidence of the 2-shot protocol's vaccine efficacy waning over time (though with complicating factors, as always).
-Delta is _bad._
+- Expressions of thanks to the staff.
+- Stuff like the fact that COVID-19 spans a spectrum from asymptomatic infection, to symptomatic, to hospitalization, to ventilation, to death.
+- Also, there's some evidence of the 2-shot protocol's vaccine efficacy waning over time (though with complicating factors, as always).
+- Delta is _bad._

 <img src="{{ site.baseurl }}/images/2021-10-14-fda-covid-boosters-moderna-marks-1.jpg" width="400" height="226" alt="Tartof et al., Lancet: Infection VE wanes but hospitalization VE is robust" title = "Tartof et al., Lancet: Infection VE wanes but hospitalization VE is robust" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Hoever, vaccine efficacy is still high against serious disease and hospitalization.
+However, vaccine efficacy is still high against serious disease and hospitalization.
 I'm glad he showed this: while it's nice to avoid any infection whatsoever, it's perfectly acceptable to get briefly, mildly infected, and then clear the infection quickly with no hospitalization.
 That's a disease you can _ignore._  (BTW: I couldn't find the slide deck